carkod/binbot-charts/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Notes
-The earliest supported version of the charting library for these examples is `v20`.
+The earliest supported version of Node of the charting library for these examples is `v20`.